ComputationalDesignLab/snbo/README.md

 bash runscripts/batch_run.sh
 ```

-When you execute any of the above commands, it will create a folder name ``results`` and will save the entire optimization history in a mat file.

 > ⚠️ **_NOTE:_** It is recommended to run the python or the bash file from the root folder and NOT from within the subfolder.

+When you either run the `optimize.py` file or any of the scripts, a folder named ``results`` will be created that consists of
+different subfolders, depending on the problem you are solving and the method you selected.
+A mat file will be saved within appropriate
+subfoler that contains entire optimization history.

 ## 📊 Results from paper